 The route concludes at the small town of Hana, one of the oldest settlements in Hawaii and a fantastic place to experience traditional Polynesian culture.
 Set amid rainforest, the town retains a compact and sleepy feel, having escaped the major development seen on the west coast.
-There’s plenty to see and do here, from visiting Hale Piilani, the state’s largest heiau (Hawaiian temple) in Kanahu Gardens, to shopping for Hana's notable Gourmet Blend Chili Pepper Sauce at Hasegawa General Store.
+There’s plenty to see and do here, from visiting Hale Piilani, the state’s largest heiau (Hawaiian temple) in Kahanu Garden, to shopping for Hana's notable Gourmet Blend Chili Pepper Sauce at Hasegawa General Store.

 Aside from driving the Road to Hana, Maui is a good place for boat trips.
 Head out to Molokini, a crescent shaped, partially submerged volcano that’s home to a plethora of marine life.
-Here you can snorkel amongst manta rays, turtles, octopus and reef sharks.
+Here you can snorkel among manta rays, turtles, octopus and reef sharks.
 Alternatively, scale the dormant volcano that dominates Haleakala National Park on the west coast, for uninterrupted views of the neighbouring islands.